-1. Construct a debate between Golgi and Cajal, making it clear how they differed.
+- 1. Construct a debate between Golgi and Cajal, making it clear what are the issues on which they agreed and disagreed.
 Discuss the nature of the evidence each presented and how each interpreted it.
-Consider why each thought their interpretation of the evidence was superior.
+Explain why each thought their interpretation of the evidence was superior.
 Offer a hypothesis as to why neither was moved by what the other said.
-After presenting the debate, reflect on how disagreements like this can be resolved.

-2. Controversies between holists and localizationists have arisen several times in the history of neuroscience.
+After presenting the debate, reflect on how disagreements like this can be resolved. - 2.
+Controversies between holists and localizationists have arisen several times in the history of neuroscience.
 What are the major differences between holists and localizationists?
-Focus on two episodes we have discussed and identify what sorts of evidence the advocates for each side in the debate offered for their position.
+Focus on two episodes we have discussed and describe the evidence that the advocates for each side in the debate offered for their position.
 How did the controversy get resolved in each case?
-Are controversies between holists and localizationists likely to be an ongoing feature of neuroscience, or can one of the positions be permanently refuted?

-3. Defend or challenge the claim "The project of identifying and characterizing the role of different brain areas in vision (as exemplified in Hubel and Wiesel) is just a modern-day version of phrenology."
+Are controversies between holists and localizationists likely to be an ongoing feature of neuroscience, or can one of the positions be permanently refuted? - 3.
+Defend or challenge the claim "The project of identifying and characterizing the role of different brain areas in vision (as exemplified in Hubel and Wiesel) is just a modern-day version of phrenology."
 Be sure to make clear what is being said by calling something modern-day phrenology and what are the goals of the research on visual processing.
 Make clear why you think the label modern-day phrenology does or does not characterize these studies.
-Given your interpretations, do you view such a claim as praising or blaming research identifying and characterizing brain regions involved in vision.

-4. Brodmann and others developed maps of the neocortex.
-What did they try to show in their maps?
-Why were they not able, on that basis alone, to determine what brain regions do?
+Given your interpretations, do you view such a claim as praising or blaming research identifying and characterizing brain regions involved in vision. - 4.
+Brodmann developed a map of the cortex in humans and several other species.
+What was he trying to show in these maps?
+Why was he not able, based on the evidence from which he constructed his maps, to determine what brain regions do?
 Explain how other techniques we have discussed have enabled researchers to offer accounts of what some of these regions do.
-Describe what you take to be the most useful techniques, and explain how each of these provides information about what brain regions do.
-In addition, make clear what are the limitations of the techniques you discuss.

-5. Insofar as we are principally interested in understanding how our brains relate to our behavior, what is the point of looking at other species?
+Describe in some detail what you take to be a particularly useful about the techniques and how they can provide information about what brain regions do.
+In addition, make clear what are each techniques limitations. - 5.
+Insofar as we are principally interested in understanding how our human brains operate, what is the point of looking at other species?
 Discuss how research on at least one other species has figured in the research we have examined and consider reasons why some view such research as having promise to produce insights into how our brains work as well as reasons why others might find such research to be misguided.
-Identify what you take to be major considerations in how to draw upon such research in understanding us.

-6. You have a new instrument which allows you to selectively activate or temporarily inactivate neurons in your pet's brain.
-Describe in detail how you might use this tool to study how you pet's brain works.
+Identify what you take to be major considerations in evaluating how researchers draw upon such research in understanding us. - 6.
+You have a new instrument which allows you to temporarily and selectively activate or inactivate neurons in your pet's brain.
+Describe in detail how you might use this tool to study how your pet's brain works.
 Make clear both how you hope to get new insight into how your pet's brain works from your investigations as well as what would be some of the challenges and limitations you would encounter in interpreting the results.